xhuliano98/PSoC-6-BLE_HeartRate/README.md

 ### LED Driver

-TheLEDDriverwasaboutthethreedifferentLEDs(Green,Red,IR).Inorderforthedrivertowork weneedaclockbecauseitusestherisingedgefortheSDI input.TheSDI inputistheonethatdefines by using HIGH/LOW values on the rising edge of the clock, which of the outputs will be enabled but thisisnotall.Afterwe havepassedthe signalthroughSDIwe haveto confirmitwiththelatchenable pinbychangingitsvaluefromLOWtoHIGHandthenagaintoLOW,afterconfirmingtheregistershift we have to enable the defined outputs by pulling LOW the output enable pin[2].
+The LED Driver was about the three different LEDs (Green,Red,IR).
+In order for the driver to work we need a clock because it uses the rising edge for the SDI input.
+The SDI input is the one that defines by using HIGH/LOW values on the rising edge of the clock, which of the outputs will be enabled but thisisnotall.After we have passed the signal through SDI, we have to confirm it with the latch enable pin by changing its value from LOW to HIGH and then again to LOW, after confirming the register shift we have to enable the defined outputs by pulling LOW the output enable pin[2].

 ![](RackMultipart20211006-4-w5iuf7_html_21babf2d02cf6b00.png)